 Everyone has their own unique circumstances that may make one health solution better than another.
 Fortunately, research has shown that there are multiple ways to lower your A1C—many of which do not involve medication.

 We’ve put together a summary of methods for naturally lowering your A1C levels—each of which is backed by clinical evidence.

 TABLE OF CONTENTS

 - What is your A1C (and what exactly does it measure)?

 - What is a good (or “normal”) A1C level?

 - What happens when your A1C is too high?

-- What happens if I don’t lower my A1C?
+- What happens if you don’t lower your A1C?